So, you have a form on your website that’s try to send an email to a G-Suite email address from, but they’re just not getting it.

 I was stumped until I came across a forum thread that explained, if a website host already provides email hosting, the websites will send email to the internal email server, even if there’s an MX Record telling it to go to G-Suite.

-In other words, if you have a form at scconstruction.biz that sends an email to firstname.lastname@example.org, it won’t get delivered. (because it’s sending to the internal email server instead of honoring the MX record).
+Say you have a form on scconstruction.biz that sends an email to email@example.com, that’s not being delivered (because it’s sending to the internal email server instead of honoring the MX record).

-Eventually I found a forum thread provided a useful but obscure trick that ensures the email get sent to G-Suite’s servers.
+Eventually I found a forum thread with a useful but obscure trick that ensures the email gets sent to G-Suite’s servers.